satveerg/provisioning-ec2-Instance-with-elastic-ip-using-terraform/README.md

 This project will be used to create an EC2 Instance using Terraform with Elastic IP associated with it.

 ## Getting Started
-create a .tf file below instructions
+create a .tf file with below instructions

 provider "aws" {
   profile    = "default"